 Colour Sequence of blanket

-I’ve used a set sequence of colours to create a a random rainbow effect.
+I’ve used a set sequence of colours to create a unique rainbow effect.
 I kept track of my sequence by using small pegs on a string as in the next picture, I suggest you do the same.
-Arrange your pegs in rainbow sequence.
+Arrange your pegs in a rainbow sequence.
 When you’re creating a motif, start with a colour and either pick the 3 colours to the left, or 3 colours to the right to make the subsequent motif rows.
 For example: